 There are many websites tracking AIS targets, each with their own unique style, features, and even motivation.
 However, access to raw AIS data is limited.
 The primary objective of AISHub.net is to serve as a central hub for raw NMEA AIS data sharing and to provide a valuable data source for enthusiasts and professionals interested in developing AIS-related software.
-To gain access to real-time data from all available sources, users must share their own AIS feed with other AISHub members.
+To gain access to real-time data from all available sources, users must share their own AIS feed with other AISHub contributors.
 Be a part of the AIS data sharing community and… JOIN US!

 How to share AIS data ?